Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Key Takeaways

-- Blepharoplasty, or eyelid surgery, is designed to remove excess skin and fat around the eyes, enhancing both appearance and functionality.
+• Blepharoplasty eyelid surgery is designed to remove excess skin and fat around the eyes, enhancing both appearance and functionality.

-- The procedure can be categorized into cosmetic and functional types, addressing either aesthetic improvements or medical issues that affect vision.
+• The procedure can be categorized into cosmetic and functional types, focusing on either aesthetic or medical issues that affect vision.

-- Recovery requires proper post-operative care and follow-up, with the potential for combining blepharoplasty with other procedures for enhanced results.
+• Recovery requires proper post-operative care and follow-up, with the potential for combining blepharoplasty with other procedures.

 Understanding Blepharoplasty

-Blepharoplasty eyelid surgery, commonly known as eyelid surgery, is a procedure designed to remove or reconfigure excess skin and fat tissue around the eyes, creating a more open and youthful appearance.
-This eyelid surgery blepharoplasty not only enhances the aesthetics of the eyelids but also strengthens muscles and tendons, ensuring both functional and visual improvements.
-Plastic surgery can play a significant role in such enhancements.
+Blepharoplasty eyelid surgery is a procedure designed to remove or reconfigure excess skin and fat tissue around the eyes, creating a more open appearance.
+Blepharoplasty not only focus on the aesthetics of the eyelids but also strengthens muscles and tendons, ensuring both functional and visual augmentation.

-Addressing issues like excess upper eyelid skin and the upper eyelid crease, blepharoplasty can significantly improve the appearance and functionality of the eyelids.
+Augmenting issues like excess upper eyelid skin and the upper eyelid crease, blepharoplasty can significantly elevate the appearance and functionality of the eyelids.
 The procedure can involve the upper eyelids, lower eyelids, or both, depending on the patient’s needs.

-Lower eyelid surgery, or lower blepharoplasty, focuses on correcting excess skin and fat to improve the appearance of the lower eyelids.
+Lower eyelid surgery, or lower blepharoplasty, focuses on correcting excess skin and fat to focus on the appearance of the lower eyelids.
 Techniques for lower eyelid blepharoplasty include making incisions below the lash line or inside the eyelid through a transconjunctival incision, which leaves no visible scar.

-Additionally, double eyelid surgery is a specific procedure aimed at creating a defined crease in the upper eyelids, primarily for aesthetic enhancement.
-Addressing both upper and lower eyelid concerns, blepharoplasty offers comprehensive improvements.
+Additionally, double eyelid surgery is a specific procedure aimed at creating a defined crease in the upper eyelids, primarily for aesthetics.
+Focusing on both upper and lower eyelid concerns, blepharoplasty offers comprehensive results.

 Cosmetic vs. Functional Blepharoplasty

 Blepharoplasty can be categorized into cosmetic and functional types, each serving different purposes.
-Cosmetic blepharoplasty focuses on enhancing the appearance of the eyelids, often to rejuvenate a tired or aged look.
-This type of surgery is chosen by individuals who wish to improve their facial aesthetics by removing excess upper eyelid skin, correcting sagging eyebrows, and creating a more youthful appearance.
+Cosmetic blepharoplasty focuses on elevating the appearance of the eyelids, often to reverse a tired or aged look.
+This type of surgery is chosen by individuals who wish to elevate their facial aesthetics by removing excess upper eyelid skin, correcting languid eyebrows, and creating a more radiant appearance.

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-On the other hand, functional blepharoplasty addresses medical issues that affect vision and daily activities.
-This procedure can alleviate vision impairment caused by sagging eyelids by removing excess skin and tightening the eyelid muscles.
-Functional eyelid surgery not only improves the field of vision but also provides therapeutic correction for problems like ptosis and heavy eyelid tissue, which can obstruct vision and make daily tasks difficult.
+On the other hand, functional blepharoplasty focuses on medical issues that affect vision and daily activities.
+This procedure can alleviate vision impairment caused by eyelid limpness by removing excess skin and tightening the eyelid muscles.
+Functional eyelid surgery not only corrects the field of vision but also provides therapeutic correction for problems like ptosis and heavy eyelid tissue, which can obstruct vision and make daily tasks difficult.
 The MBS item number for this operation is 45617.

 The Blepharoplasty Procedure